The new exhibition at the Queen’s Gallery is called Charles ll: Art & Power and it really does what it says.

 Charles ll was keen to not only restore the image of the monarchy but also to recover the many works which were dispersed by the Commonwealth and to build up the royal collections of art, books and precious items.
 He was an avid collector and lover of art so put out a proclamation, which still exists and is on display, demanding the return of goods sold by the Commonwealth.
 Many were returned to curry favour with the new king.
 The final enormous room in the exhibition is devoted to these returned painting and new ones that Charles acquired, along with tapestries and fine furniture.

 As I was leaving I spotted this portrait which did not fit with the opulence and characters of the many other courtly figures.
 We see Bridget Holmes, aged an extraordinary 96 years, who was the housemaid to the kings’ bedchamber.
-Amazingly she served Charles 1 and ll, James ll and William lll – a survivor of turbulent times, she was buried in Westminster Abbey.
+Amazingly she served Charles I and II, James II and William III – a survivor of turbulent times, she was buried in Westminster Abbey.
 I really wanted to know more about her…